Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Methods

 \subsection{Loss function}

-We have introduced two kinds of loss functions: Mean Absolute Error (MAE) and the Sobel loss.
+We have introduced Mean Absolute Error (MAE) loss function.
 We choose MAE as loss function, as it can capture high-frequency details \cite{huang2022deep}.
 Byeongjoon \textit{et al.} have compared MAE and MSE loss for CT image denoising\cite{kim2019performance}.
 It shows that both MAE and MSE are commonly used, however, both of them fail to capture semantic details.
-To enhance edge and structural information, we introduce the Sobel loss from \cite{chen2023daegan} that operates in horizontal, vertical, and diagonal directions.
+In our study, MAE works better than MSE loss.
 Thus, the final loss function is formulated as:

-where $\phi$ represents the Sobel operator, and the detailed information can be found at \cite{chen2023daegan}. $\lambda$ is the hyperparameter to balance two loss functions.

-\subsection{Experiments}
+\section{Experiments}

-\subsubsection{Dataset and evaluation}
+\subsection{Dataset and evaluation}